 R3: LR

 In the context of reviews and products, the value of the precision, recall, f 1-measure, and accuracy are determined for the suggested LR in this result.
-The values of the parameters that are computed for the LR in this work are displayed in table 3, and a graph representation of this result is shown in figure 8 which is presented below.
+The graphical representation of the obtained result is shown in Figure 8 which is presented below.

-Table 3.
-Calculated Values of parameters for LR